What are the 20 common graphic designer interview questions?

 Q: What level of education should you have to qualify as a graphic designer?

 A: Graphic designing is more of a passion-driven career and not just what level of education you have achieved.
 However, before applying for corporate jobs, ensure that you get at least a Diploma in graphic design.
-Having a degree or higher levels of educations would be an added advantage.
+Having a degree or higher levels of education would be an added advantage.